Origins of the conflict |

 of empire-building reached its peak.

 Germany, a latecomer to Great Power status, feared encirclement by France and Russia and resented Britain's naval supremacy.
-French enmity towards Germany was forged by the humiliating territorial losses of Alsace and Lorraine during the Franco-Prussian war of 1870-71.
-Russia and Austria-Hungary, both multinational empires with severe domestic problems, were at loggerheads in the Balkans, where Russia's pro-Slav tendencies clashed with Austria-Hungary's desire to curb demands for Slav autonomy within its borders.
+French enmity towards Germany was forged by the humiliating territorial losses of Alsace and Lorraine during the Russia and Austria-Hungary, both multinational empires with severe domestic problems, were at loggerheads in the Balkans, where Russia's pro-Slav tendencies clashed with Austria-Hungary's desire to curb demands for Slav autonomy within its borders.
 Finally, there was Britain, whose pre-eminent position as a colonial, naval and commercial power in 1914 encouraged intermittently tense relations with France, Russia and Germany. |

 Declarations of war |